mesosphere/dcos-docs-site/pages/services/pxc/0.1.0-5.7.0/quick-start/index.md

 # Steps

-If you are using open source DC/OS, install pxc on the cluster with the following command from the DC/OS CLI.
+If you are using open source DC/OS, install percona-pxc-mysql on the cluster with the following command from the DC/OS CLI.
 If you are using Enterprise DC/OS, you may need to follow additional instructions.
 See the Install and Customize section for information.

 ```shell
 dcos package install --yes percona-pxc-mysql